Does Ch2o Have Hydrogen Bonding

 The Structure of Formaldehyde (CH₂O)

 Formaldehyde, also known as methanal, is the simplest aldehyde.
-Its molecule consists of a central carbon atom double-bonded to an oxygen atom (=O) and single-bonded to two hydrogen atoms (-H).
+Even so, its molecule consists of a central carbon atom double-bonded to an oxygen atom (=O) and single-bonded to two hydrogen atoms (-H).
 The molecule is planar, with the carbon atom at the center and the oxygen and hydrogen atoms arranged around it.
-This arrangement results in a specific distribution of electron density, influencing its intermolecular interactions.
+This arrangement results in a specific distribution of electron density, influencing its intermolecular interactions Worth keeping that in mind.
+Nothing fancy..

 Analyzing Hydrogen Bonding Potential in CH₂O